 It’s always satisfying to be able to share news of how we’ve helped our business clients.
-We thought we’d give you an example of a recent case where our business recovery team has worked hard to help a business navigate this challenging time and find their ideal financial solution going forward.
+With this in mind, we thought we’d give you an example of a recent case where our business recovery team has worked hard to help a business navigate this challenging time and find their ideal financial solution going forward.

-Nick Brierley, one of our Directors, shares a summary of a recent company sale which helped save all existing jobs.
+Nick Brierley, one of our Directors, shares a summary of how our team oversaw a recent company sale which helped save all existing staff jobs.

 - The client in question is a fashion e-commerce business who had been attempting to raise funds for the past two years.